diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 ## Commands to control the WireGuard client

-Enables the Interface after restart
+Enables the Interface after the restart
 ```
 $ sudo systemctl enable wg-quick@wg0.service
 ```